You have questions, and we can help! If you don’t find what you are looking for below, don’t hesitate to contact us at copyright [at] mcgill.ca

 2.5 May I scan a print journal article or a book chapter into a PDF and post it on myCourses?

 Yes!
-For more information, see How to add readings to myCourses.
-If you want to scan a copyright protected work for inclusion on an open website, you will need to obtain permission from the rightsholder.
+For more information on the conditions for doing this, see How to add readings to myCourses.
+If you want to scan a copyright-protected work for inclusion on an open website, you will need to obtain permission from the rightsholder.

 2.6 Can I play music in class?